-- Jersey does not levy stamp duty or any equivalent transfer tax on transfers of shares (other than where the company is a local residential property holding company) - This can be an advantage both on an exit from an investment, and where an exit involves the IPO of a Jersey company
+- Jersey does not levy stamp duty or any equivalent transfer tax on transfers of shares (other than where the company is a local residential property holding company or where the company has control over a subsidiary company which is the beneficial owner of local property). - This can be an advantage both on an exit from an investment, and where an exit involves the IPO of a Jersey company.